Introduction to Bacon & the Art of Living

 The story of bacon is set in the late 1800s and early 1900s when most of the important developments in bacon took place.
 The plotline takes place in the 2000s, with each character referring to a real person and actual events.
 The theme is a kind of “steampunk” where modern mannerisms, speech, clothes and practices are superimposed on a historical setting.
 Modern people interact with old historical figures with all the historical and cultural bias that goes with this.

 * A note on this letter.
 I searched for this information for almost seven years.
-I had various clues that such an invention was made, but for years could find no details of it or any information related to its invention.
+I had various clues that such an invention was made, but for years, I could find no details or any information related to its invention.
 I knew the system was called “the Danish Method”, but was this the same as tank curing or the live brine system?
 Was the invention Danish, and if not, who invented it and when?
-Here I provide all the answers.
-Mild-Cured bacon is dealt with across two chapters, this chapter, William Oake’s Mild-Cured Bacon and the next chapter, Mild-Cured Bacon and the Curers of Wiltshire.
-The bulk of the information is given in this chapter, but the next chapter contains essential additional remarks.
+Here, I provide all the answers.
+Mild-Cured Bacon is dealt with across two chapters: this chapter, William Oake’s Mild-Cured Bacon and the next chapter, Mild-Cured Bacon and the Curers of Wiltshire.
+Most of the information is given in this chapter, but the next chapter contains essential additional remarks.

 William Oakes Mild-Cured Bacon